TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 As we can see, it is a `POST` request with a `postgresql` query.

-Knowing the `database` type and identifying the `"rawSql"` field, we can try to tampering it and inyect a `query`:
+Knowing the `database` type and identifying the `"rawSql"` field, we can try to tamper with it and inject a `query`:

 <br />